jfmeadow/Meadow_etal_Phones/phones.md

 	Welch Two Sample t-test

 data:  bar.df.wash.j$in.ph and bar.df.nowash.j$in.ph
-t = -0.2582, df = 14.97, p-value = 0.7998
+t = 0.4192, df = 14.86, p-value = 0.6811
 alternative hypothesis: true difference in means is not equal to 0 95 percent confidence interval:
- -0.07089  0.05558
+ -0.04196  0.06248
 sample estimates:
 mean of x mean of y
-   0.2032    0.2109
+   0.2208    0.2105
 ```

-The first (two fingers) is suggestive, but not totally convincing - there might be a difference of about 10% of OTUs.
-The second (relationship to phones) is not different at all.
+Very little to report there.
+That is a question that should be asked a bit more elegantly.
+In our case, we collected the data just in case it showed up as important.

 One last barplot to show whether or not our phones are more indicative of our own microbiome.
 The workflow will be pretty much the same, but we are picking out: